 Related Article: 100 Things to do this Summer around Indy

-Beaches near Indianapolis:
+Beaches Near Indianapolis:

-Address: 13288 Pennington Rd.
-Fishers, IN
+Address: 13288 Pennington Road, Fishers

 Address: 802 E Jefferson St, St Paul, IN 47272

-Truly the water lovers paradise, Hidden Paradise Campground surrounds Dream Lake, offering “Water Fun” in a designated swimming area within the Quarry with a Floating Trampoline, Climbing Rock, Large Slide and a series of lounging devices; Along with Swimming of course!
-Fun for the whole family!Kayaks and Canoes are available for exploring the Flat Rock River, or rent a Paddle Boat to explore the lake.
+Truly the water lovers paradise, Hidden Paradise Campground surrounds Dream Lake, offering tons of water fun in a designated swimming area within the quarry, including a floating trampoline, climbing rock, large slide and a series of lounging devices.
+Kayaks and canoes are available for exploring the Flat Rock River, or rent a paddle boat to explore the lake.

-Address: 6464 Hardin Ridge Rd, Heltonville, IN 47436
+Address: 6464 Hardin Ridge Rd, Heltonville

 Cost: $5 per car

 A 300-foot swimming beach on Lake Monroe offers a place for children to play and swimmers to sunbathe and enjoy the water.
 The beach offers a combination of sand and sun, with a shady grass-covered hillside above.

-Address: 1317 W. Lieber Road, Suite 1 Cloverdale, IN 46120
+Address: 1317 W. Lieber Road, Cloverdale

-Address: 1915 Scott Street Lafayette, IN 47904
+Address: 1915 Scott Street Lafayette

 Kick off your shoes, grab your swimming suit and come experience a taste of the tropics in the heart of Indiana.
 Only Tropicanoe Cove offers the perfect blend of Hoosier hospitality with the pleasure of a watery paradise.
 From the spiraling Banana Peel tube slide to the leisurely Cattail Crik, you’re sure to find plenty of cool summertime fun for the entire family!

-Address: 4306 Mounds Rd, Anderson, IN 46017
+Address: 4306 Mounds Rd, Anderson

 Cost: Dependent upon activity.